silzila/silzila/README.md

 * Get SQL of any charts in two clicks
 * Advanced window functions (rank, running total, moving average, etc) in two clicks
 * Reusable DB connections and datasets
-* Download PDF, images of any visual in two clicks.
+* Download PDF, images of any visual in two clicks
 * Rick Text slides

 ## How to Install